subishsubash/user-management/README.md

 - Error, Exception cases are handled with GlobalExceptionHandler using @RestControllerAdvice and @ExceptionHandler
 - DTO mapping done with MapStruct
 - API Documentation using OpenAPI and Swagger.
+- JUnit 5 and Mockito-based integration and service tests

 ---